Tour B - The Delights of Brooklyn

 Easy paced, safe, quiet streets.
 15 miles, 7 hours, $99 includes bike, helmet, the licensed tour guide in front and “sweep” in back (food and drink extra; $10 less with your own bike).

-This tour leaves every Saturday, year-round, weather permitting, at 10:15 am, a few blocks from Union Square, of Manhattan.
+This tour leaves every Saturday, year-round, weather permitting, at 10:15 am, a few blocks from Union Square, of Manhattan (precise address will be given after booking is made).
 It is approximately 15 miles and will last about 7 hours.
 (It is also available, by special request, any weekday)